 This can be served at this stage as a delicious stew, or you can transfer to a large pie dish, or 4 individual dishes, let it cool slightly and cover with ready rolled puff pastry.
 Trim around the sides of the pie dish, brush the pastry with egg yolk and bake in a hot oven for 20 minutes or until the pastry has risen and is golden brown.

-Serve with baby new potatoes and vegetables.
+To serve: Serve with baby new potatoes and vegetables.